kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

 The simplex tableaus are drawn in form of python lists or pandas tables.

-live demo is available at https://www.youtube.com/watch?v=6vZRUVN1EQU&t=50s
+live demo is available in youtube if you happen to visit the please subscribe..
+I appreciate https://www.youtube.com/watch?v=6vZRUVN1EQU&t=50s

 ![alt text](https://github.com/kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/blob/master/Screenshot%20from%202019-03-11%2023-19-05.png)